 Because Lebanon has emerged as a producer of pirated optical discs (including "burned" CD-Rs), Lebanese authorities must move toward implementation of effective measures against optical disc piracy.
-In particular, the Lebanese government should introduce effective optical media plant control measures, including the licensing of plants that produce optical discs; the registration of locations engaging in the commercial duplication of optical disc production equipment, raw materials, and production parts (so-called stampers and masters); the compulsory use of identification codes (both mastering codes and a mould code), in order to successfully track the locations of production; plenary inspection authority as to licensed plants and search and seizure authority as to all premises; and remedies, including revocation of licenses, civil, administrative, and criminal penalties for violations of the law.
+In particular, the Lebanese government should introduce effective optical media plant control measures, including the licensing of plants that produce optical discs; the registration of locations engaging in the commercial duplication of optical discs onto recordable media (CD-R "burning"); the tracking of movement of optical disc production equipment, raw materials, and production parts (so-called stampers and masters); the compulsory use of identification codes (both mastering codes and a mould code), in order to successfully track the locations of production; plenary inspection authority as to licensed plants and search and seizure authority as to all premises; and remedies, including revocation of licenses, civil, administrative, and criminal penalties for violations of the law.